 David Hirsch was a true pioneer of California’s Sonoma Coast.
-It was a crazy place to grow grapes, with the ocean just a few miles away.
-In an effort to purchase land before California’s inevitable population influx, Hirsch found a large sheep ranch in Sonoma.
-Since no one wanted to be there (the area used to be redwood forests, but had since been completely logged), Hirsch purchased a large 400 acre property, and it didn’t cost him much.
+In an eff ort to purchase land before California’s inevitable population influx, Hirsch found an inexpensive 400-acre sheep ranch in Sonoma.
+No one wanted to be there (the area used to be redwood forests, but had since been completely logged) and it was a crazy place to grow grapes, with the ocean just a few miles away.

-Persuaded by a friend to plant grapes, Hirsch’s property soon flourished and became the birth ground of great Pinot Noir on the extreme Sonoma Coast.
-With minimal interest in winemaking, Hirsch first began selling fruit to cult Pinot producers like Williams Selyem, Flowers and Littorai.
-It wasn’t until 2002 that David decided that Hirsch would make their own wines, and this was without a doubt a fantastic decision.
+Nonetheless, Hirsch’s property flourished and soon became the birthplace of great Pinot Noir grapes.
+With minimal interest in winemaking, Hirsch sold fruit to cult producers like Williams Selyem, Flowers and Littorai.
+It wasn’t until 2002 that Hirsch decided to make their own wines… without a doubt a fantastic decision.

-Made with grapes from the Pinot grower in Sonoma, it’s no wonder that the Hirsch Vineyards wines are some of the most sought-after in the area.
+Made with grapes from the Pinot Noir grower in Sonoma, it’s no wonder that the Hirsch Vineyards wines are some of the most sought after in the area.
 Everyone wants to get their hands on Pinot Noir and Chardonnay made by the man himself.